Post

 Sinus Headache

-Sinus headaches are caused by swelling, irritation and possibly an infection of the sinuses, which are air-filled cavities connected to the nose.
-This type of headache can easily be mistaken with migraine and tension headache pain.
+Sinus headaches are caused by swelling, irritation, and possibly an infection of the sinuses, which are air-filled cavities connected to the nose.
+This type of headache can easily be mistaken for migraine and tension headache pain.
 Drinking plenty of water will help to thin the mucus and relieve your sinus headache.
-You can also try steam from a hot shower or bath, a humidifier or boiling water on the stove with peppermint or eucalyptus leaves to clear the sinuses and provide relief.
+You can also try steam from a hot shower or bath, a humidifier, or boiling water on the stove with peppermint or eucalyptus leaves to clear the sinuses and provide relief.

-• A chronic headache that is worse after coughing, exertion, straining, or a sudden movement
+• A chronic headache that is worse after coughing, exertion, straining, or sudden movement.

 You May Also Like